-0 1 Table 3.5 - continued from previous page Options Description parent { backup_id backup_name } Specify this option to take an incremental backup. <backup_id> is the backup identifier of a parent backup. <backup_name> is the user-defined alphanumeric name of a parent backup.
-The parent is a backup taken prior to the incremental backup.
-The parent backup can be either a full backup or an incremental backup.
-The option -Fp must be specified since an incremental backup can only be taken in plain text format.
-An incremental backup cannot be taken on a standby database server.
-See Block-Level Incremental Backup for additional information on incremental backups.</backup_name></backup_id> la aleura nama backup-name <backup_name></backup_name> Specify this option to assign a user-defined, alphanumeric friendly name to the backup.
-The maximum permitted length of backup name is 49 characters.
-The backup name may include the following variables to be substituted by the timestamp values when the backup is taken: 1) %year - 4-digit year, 2) %month - 2-digit month, 3) %day - 2-digit day, 4) %hour 2-digit hour, 5) %minute - 2-digit minute, and 6) %second - 2-digit second.
-To include the percent sign (%) as a character in the backup name, specify %% in the alphanumeric string.
-If the backup name contains space characters (i.e. more than one word) or when referenced with the option $-i$ by other subcommands (such as restore), enclose the string in single quotes or double quotes.
-See backup name examples .
-If thebackup-name option is not specified, and the backup_name parameter is not set for this database server in the BART configuration file, then the backup can only be referenced in other BART subcommands by the BART assigned backup identifier. thread-count <number_of_threads></number_of_threads> Use this option to use the number of worker threads to run in parallel to copy blocks for a backup.
-If the option -thread-count is omitted, then the thread_count parameter in the BART configuration file applicable to this database server is used.
-If the option -thread-count is not enabled for this database server, then the thread_count setting in the global section of the BART configuration file is used.
-If the option -thread-count is not set in the global section as well, the default number of threads is 1.
-If parallel backup is run with N number of worker threads, then it will initiate N+ 1 concurrent connections with the server.
-Thread count will not be effective if backup is taken on a standby server.
-For more information about thethread-count parameter, see the EDB Postgres Backup and Recovery Installation and Upgrade Guide' Continued on next page
+backup-name backup_name> backup y this option to take an incremental backup. <backup_id> is the p identifier of a parent backup. <backup_name> is the user-defined umeric name of a parent backup. urent is a backup taken prior to the incremental backup.
+The parent p can be either a full backup or an incremental backup. botion -Fp must be specified since an incremental backup can only be in plain text format. eremental backup cannot be taken on a standby database server.
+See Level Incremental Backup for additional information on incremental backup can be be. by this option to assign a user-defined, alphanumeric friendly name to the p.
+The maximum permitted length of backup name is 49 characters.</backup_name></backup_id> backup_name } Specif backuj alphan The pa backuj The op taken i An inc Block - backuj backup-name <backup_name> Specif</backup_name> b identifier of a parent backup. <backup_name> is the user-defined umeric name of a parent backup. arent is a backup taken prior to the incremental backup.
+The parent of can be either a full backup or an incremental backup. b tion -Fp must be specified since an incremental backup can only be in plain text format. b termental backup cannot be taken on a standby database server.
+See Level Incremental Backup for additional information on incremental backup can. b this option to assign a user-defined, alphanumeric friendly name to the p.
+The maximum permitted length of backup name is 49 characters.</backup_name> <backup_name> Specif</backup_name> b.
+The maximum permitted length of backup name is 49 characters. timest %mon %min ackup name may include the following variables to be substituted by the amp values when the backup is taken: 1) %year - 4-digit year, 2) th - 2-digit month, 3) %day - 2-digit day, 4) %hour 2-digit hour, 5) ute - 2-digit minute, and 6) %second - 2-digit second. in the If the I when rest name If the param then th hude the percent sign (%) as a character in the backup name, specify %% alphanumeric string. backup name contains space characters (i.e. more than one word) or referenced with the option -i by other subcommands (such as bore), enclose the string in single quotes or double quotes.
+See backup examplesbackup-name option is not specified, and the backup_name eter is not set for this database server in the BART configuration file, he backup can only be referenced in other BART subcommands by the assigned backup identifier. blocks If the oparam used.
+If the of the th file is If the of defaul If para N+ 1 of Thread For mo Postgr is option to use the number of worker threads to run in parallel to copy for a backup. optionthread-count is omitted, then the thread_count eter in the BART configuration file applicable to this database server is optionthread-count is not enabled for this database server, then .read_count setting in the global section of the BART configuration used. optionthread-count is not set in the global section as well, the t number of threads is 1.
+Illel backup is run with N number of worker threads, then it will initiate concurrent connections with the server. d count will not be effective if backup is taken on a standby server. ore information about thethread-count parameter, see the EDB es Backup and Recovery Installation and Upgrade Guide available at the vebsite